 Voluntary Income and Donations

 As a charity which relies on donations and support from a variety of sources, it is the responsibility of Glasgow Life to make decisions relating to the acceptance or refusal of income in the best interests of the charity.
-Glasgow Life have an ethical fundraising policy which provides guidance to all staff on sourcing, accepting, recording and recognising income from any source, including corporate sponsorship and partnerships, donations from individuals and corporations, and grants from trusts and foundations.
+Glasgow Life has an ethical fundraising policy which provides guidance to all staff on sourcing, accepting, recording and recognising income from any source, including corporate sponsorship and partnerships, donations from individuals and corporations, and grants from trusts and foundations.

 Approval